Back to Tech Articles

 5. Remove both trim pieces from around glove box, remove the 10 mm bolts that are now revealed that secure dash panel.

 6. Remove the bolts that hold the dash panel on each end.
-Remove the hidden 13 mm bolt that goes straight up, it is located to the right of the brake pedal.
+Remove the hidden 13 mm nut that is straight up, it is located to the right of the brake pedal - look straight up.

 7. Remove the trim underneath the steering column, allow the steering column to rest on the drivers seat.